First, you can go by wall color.

 10. Grey and Violet

-Combine modern design with a little luxury using this color scheme.
-Use darker shades of violet or grey for the curtains or the furniture while use lighter shades of violet or grey for the walls and the ceiling.
+Combine the modern design with a bit of luxury using this color scheme.
+Use darker shades of violet or grey for the curtains or the furniture while using lighter shades of violet or grey for the walls and the ceiling.

 11. Red, Orange and Grey

-Give life and light in your living room by combining rich shade of reds or orange on the walls with lighter shades of grey for your ceiling and furnishings.
-These colors would light up your conversations quite well, and still relax you as you bond with family and friends.
+Give life and light in your living room by combining rich shades of red or orange on the walls with lighter shades of grey for your ceiling and furnishings.
+These colors would light up your conversations quite well and still relax you as you bond with family and friends.